imwally/battstat/README.md

 ## Examples

 There are a few ways to customize the output of `battstat`.
 Charging and discharging icons can be replaced with single character or multi-character strings.
+The `-c` flag sets the charging string and the `-d` flag sets the discharging string.

 ```
 $ battstat -d "🍕" {t} {i}